 And the short-term studies and anecdotal evidence on how CBD positively affects the body is very convincing.
 Here’s what we know:

 If you’re looking to go for a 12 mile run with aching joints or muscle pain, you’ll probably hit the first 3 mile hurdle and have to walk back with your tail between your legs as your brain and body scolds you for even attempting it.

 Because CBD has been said to be an analgesic – which means it reacts with the body to relieve pain – it functions as a pain suppressor and a way to build pain tolerance.
 This ultimately means that you can push yourself further, thus leading to higher levels of endurance.

 Oftentimes, a short workout won’t be enough to satisfy the fitness cravings most athletes have on a day-to-day basis.
-A long, challenging, and rewarding workout is one that pushes an athlete’s mind and body towards their goals.
+A long, challenging, and rewarding workout is the one that pushes an athlete’s mind and body towards their goals.

 CBD is said to do two things:

-- Increase anandamide levels in the body.
+- Increase anandamide levels in the body

-This longer-term cascade of joy, bliss, and happiness is fundamental to a successful training session.
+The prolonged feeling of joy, bliss, and happiness is fundamental to a successful training session.

 Here’s where CBD is said to come into play.

 Clinical trails conducted on patients who struggle with anxiety and stress-related sleep disorders suggest that CBD “displays promise as a tool for reducing anxiety”.
 This is great news for athletes who are using CBD for day-to-day stress, anxiety, and recovery time improvement.